-The Wabamun Lake Sub-Watershed Land Use Plan (WLSLUP) will be completed in mid-2016.
+The Wabamun Lake Sub-Watershed Land Use Plan (WLSLUP)-is under development.will be completed in mid-2016.
 The WLSLUP study area shares lands with the northern portion the Highvale End Land Use ASP.
 Consequently, the policies of the two plans will be aligned to ensure consistency of approach and policy and a healthy watershed and lake.